bollu/ppsspp-help/input/index.md

 About:
 ------

-PPSSPP Is a PSP emulation project that was started by Henrik Rydgard.
+PPSSPP is a PSP emulation project created by Henrik Rydgard in 2012, and since the start many more people have contributed improvements.

 + [How to play](#how-to-play)
 + [FAQ](#faq)